xBimTeam/XbimWebUI/resources/tutorials/3_Eventful_building.md

     });

-{@link xViewer#event:mouseDown Mouse down} is another user interaction event.
+{@link Viewer#event:mousedown Mouse down} is another user interaction event.
 It happens every time when mouseDown event happens in `<canvas>`.
-It contains the same argument as {@link xViewer#event:pick pick} event which is product ID or null if user clicks to empty space.
+It contains the same argument as {@link Viewer#event:pick pick} event which is product ID or null if user clicks to empty space.

     viewer.on('mouseDown', function (args) {